 I have worked extensively, individually and in group, with Hilmar Schonauer whose work is based on the energetic, meditative and focussing approaches of Bob Moore.
 I aim to bring this 'mindful' approach to the osteopathic treatment.
 I continue to explore Buddhist and Taoist approaches and in recent years I have returned to the tai chi and chi k'un practices which I first began over 30 years ago.
 These are some of the influences that inform my osteopathic practice.

 The body and mind are deeply interwoven, and I find that osteopathy is one way of working with this connection.
 The act of being present with and ‘witnessing’ another can in itself support our innate capacity to rebalance.

 I take part in ongoing reflective practice, study and exploration with other osteopaths.
 This has included study with Professor Eyal Lederman, and participation the 'Osteomap' programme - (osteopathy, mindfulness and acceptance programme for persistent pain) - which involves exploring ways of working with, and integrating meditative and mindfulness based approaches into osteopathic practice.
 Osteomap and mindfulness principles are very helpful for those experiencing acute pain as well as those with more persistent pain.

 07941 531 737

 Islington N7 8JG details

-Please give minimum 24 hours notice of change or cancellation of appointment, or the full fee will normally be charged
+Please give minimum 24 hours notice (48 hours for Monday appointments) of change or cancellation of appointment, or the full fee will normally be charged

 return to top of page